 Teaching assistant MA3D1 Fluid Dynamics (2014/15)

-Research Interests: Numerical analysis, high performance computing, atmospheric modelling, PDEs, turbulence.
+Research Interests: Numerical analysis, computational fluid dynamics, high performance computing, atmospheric modelling, PDEs, turbulence.

 Download my CV